rune/rune/docs/docs/advanced/server-side-logic.md

 A notable exception to this list is `Math.random()` which is ensured to be deterministic, see [Randomness](randomness.md) to read more about how this works.

-The [Rune CLI](publishing/cli.md) will also warn you if your game logic uses unsafe code when uploading so don't worry.
+The [Rune CLI](publishing/cli.md) will also warn you if it detects that your game logic seems to be using potentially unsafe code when uploading.
+Don't worry, we'll also help ensure that your game runs smoothly across devices when testing it before it's released.

 ## Editor Integration

-If you use [ESLint](https://eslint.org/) as part of your development setup, it's also possible to get these warnings directly in your editor.
+If you use [ESLint](https://eslint.org/) as part of your development setup, it's also possible to get warnings for potentially unsafe code directly in your editor.

 First, install `eslint-plugin-rune`: